istvanfedak/desktop-graphics/README.md

 # desktop-graphics
-A simple C++ and SFML desktop graphics library made for students in the University of Miami Computer Engineering Department
+A simple cross-platform C++ and SFML desktop graphics library made for students in the University of Miami Computer Engineering Department